erdemcer/kafka-connect-oracle/README.md

 Messages have old (before change) and new (after change) values of row fields for DML operations.
 Insert operation has only new values of row tagged as "data".
 Update operation has new data tagged as "data" and also contains old values of row before change tagged as "before".
 Delete operation only contains old data tagged as "before".

 # News
+*   Ability to only capture specified operation like INSERT / UPDATE / DELETE .
 *   DDL Capture Support.DDL statements can be captured via this connector.All captured DDL statements are published into <db.name.alias>.<SEGMENT_OWNER>."_GENERIC_DDL" name formatted topic if no topic configuration property is set in property file.If a topic is set for configuration propery , all captured DDL statements are published into this topic with other statements.
 *   Partial rollback detection has been implemented
 *   With new relases of Oracle database like 19c, CONTINUOUS_MINE option is desupported and Logminer has lost ability mining of redo and archive logs continuously.
 First release of this connector was based on this property.
 This Connector now has the ability to capture all changed data(DML changes) without CONTINUOUS_MINE option for new relases of Oracle database.
 For this change all test have been done on single instances.
 Working on RAC support